 MMO: Wow, so you dealt with the neck issues all the way back to your minor league days?

 Dean: Yes I did.
 Looking back with technology, and this was in ’91 I think, and looking back if they had MRIs I’m sure I would’ve had an MRI and maybe it would’ve just been one level back then and could’ve had it fixed and moved on and never had any trouble again.
-But I think throughout the years that one level probably ended up turning into two levels and got gradually worse.
+I think throughout the years that one level probably ended up turning into two levels and got gradually worse.
 Who knows if I could’ve dealt with it early on maybe I could’ve played a couple of more years.

 Dean: Absolutely, I do feel like I was very fortunate to be able to play with that.
-And like I said, at times it would really show up and bother me for weeks or a month or so.
+Like I said, at times it would really show up and bother me for weeks or a month or so.
 Then it would kind of go away and be okay and then it would come back again every so often.
 It was just an aggravating thing until it gradually got worse.